 Today marks 100 days since the beginning of lockdown, and I wanted to write this piece so we can all look back one day and share our memories of what this time was like.
 So we can “take stock”, be reminded of the lessons learnt, tell our stories of gratitude and heartache, laugh (hopefully) about masked adventures to the shops, and re-commit ourselves to hearing the plight of those in need and helping as much as we can those who are most vulnerable.

 So, on this day, I want to say thank you.
-Thank you for your patience (even on the days when you were unable to express your frustrations).
-Thank you for your bravery, thank you for being so understanding when week after week you are unable to enjoy your extra-curricular activities, visit with family and friends or pop out to enjoy an adventure.
+I appreciate your patience (even on the days when you were unable to express your frustrations).
+Thank you for your bravery, and thank you for being so understanding when, week after week, you are unable to enjoy your extracurricular activities, visit with family and friends, or pop out for an adventure.

 Your dad and I are so proud of you!
-You will be growing up in a very different environment to what we had envisioned for you.
-The results of this COVID-19 lockdown will remain long after we have our “freedom” back.
+You will be growing up in a very different environment from what we had envisioned for you.
+The results of this COVID-19 lockdown will linger long after we regain our “freedom.”
 You will grow up in an era when yet another virus turned the world on its head, spoken about for decades to come.
-But know this one thing, your bravery, your agility to go with the flow, to embrace our new normal and still be the happy and loving children that you are, brings us so much joy.
+But know this one thing: your bravery, your agility to go with the flow, to embrace our new normal, and still be the happy, loving children you are, bring us so much joy.

 #covidmemories